awsdocs/aws-dms-user-guide/doc_source/CHAP_BestPractices.md

 ## Improving performance when migrating large tables using row filtering<a name="CHAP_BestPractices.LargeTables"></a>

-To improve the performance when migrating a large table, you can break the migration into more than one task\.
+To improve the performance when migrating a large table, break the migration into more than one task\.
 To break the migration into multiple tasks using row filtering, use a key or a partition key\.
 For example, if you have an integer primary key ID from 1 to 8,000,000, you can create eight tasks using row filtering to migrate 1 million records each\.

+**To apply row filtering in the console:**

+1. Open the AWS Management Console\.

-To apply row filtering in the console, open the console, choose **Tasks**, and create a new task\.
-In the **Table mappings** section, add a value for **Selection Rule**\.
-You can then add a column filter with either a less than or equal to, greater than or equal to, equal to, or range condition \(between two values\)\.
-For more information about column filtering, see [ Specifying table selection and transformations rules from the console](CHAP_Tasks.CustomizingTasks.TableMapping.Console.md)\.
+1. Choose **Tasks**, and create a new task\.

+1. Choose the **Table mappings** tab, and expand **Selection rules**\.

+1. Choose **Add new selection rule**\.
+You can now add a column filter with either a less than or equal to, greater than or equal to, equal to, or a range condition between two values\.
+For more information on column filtering, see [ Specifying table selection and transformations rules from the console](CHAP_Tasks.CustomizingTasks.TableMapping.Console.md)\.

-Or if you have a large partitioned table that is partitioned by date, you can migrate data based on date\.
+If you have a large partitioned table that is partitioned by date, you can migrate data based on date\.
 For example, suppose that you have a table partitioned by month, and only the current month's data is updated\.
 In this case, you can create a full load task for each static monthly partition and create a full load plus CDC task for the currently updated partition\.

+If your table has a single\-column primary key or unique index, you can have your AWS DMS task segment the table using a parallel load of the ranges type to load the data in parallel\.
+For more information, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.

 ## Ongoing replication<a name="CHAP_BestPractices.OnGoingReplication"></a>